 By Diane Small

 Summer is a sultry time, full of warm breezes, moist skin and sunshine.
-No fabric works better for the season than silk–it’s breathable, lightweight, and always elegant.
+And no fabric works better for the season than silk – it’s breathable, lightweight, and always elegant.

 Derived from the cocoons of silkworms, it’s also natural, and is especially eco-friendly when dyed with vegetable and other natural colouring processes.
-Vegans will be pleased to know that ‘peace silk’ exists, whereby the silkworms inside the cocoons aren’t killed for their little homes,
+But there are lots of other benefits from wearing silk you may not even know about.

-Here, we’ve found the best brands for eco-silks to help you look hot and feel cooler this summer.
+Here, we’ve found the best sustainable silk fashion brands to help you look hot and feel cooler this summer.

 We love this design-led Spanish brand because it’s got just the right amount of edge without making you look like a fashion victim, and of course because it has a strong pro-environment philosophy.
 Not only do they ensure all their materials are as eco-friendly as possible, they also check that the entire production process, including dying the textiles, is completely non-toxic.
 As if that weren’t enough, they use peace silk, too!